 Case & Strap

-As I have already noted, the watch looks quite imposing.
-Although the notched bezel gives it a bit technical appearance, its proportions are great and the way its surfaces are finished with fine machine-brushing make it a very elegant piece of work.
+As I have already noted, the watch looks imposing.
+Although the notched bezel gives it a bit technical appearance, its proportions are great and the way its surfaces are finished with fine machine-brushing makes it an elegant piece of work.

 Unlike some previous offerings from the brand, the 44-millimeter body is nicely sculpted.
-Its oversized winding crown not only supports the theme introduced with the bezel, but also provides good grip making the task of winding and/or setting the timepiece especially easy.
+Its oversized winding crown not only supports the theme introduced with the bezel but also provides a good grip making the task of winding and/or setting the timepiece especially easy.

 To my taste, the lugs could have been a bit shorter, but that depends on the width of your wrist.

-The guaranteed water resistant of 100 meters seems to be adequate for a sporty timekeeper, which is not supposed to be used as a diving companion.
+The guaranteed water resistance of 100 meters is adequate for a sporty timekeeper, which is not supposed to be a diving companion.

-The watch is available on stainless steel bracelet, as well as green textile strap and, of course, dark brown Louisiana crocodile strap with steel folding clasp.
+The ProPilot Calibre 111 is available on a stainless steel bracelet, as well as a green textile strap and, of course, a dark brown Louisiana crocodile strap with a steel folding clasp.
 Although the bracelet looks more practical, the leather band seems to be ideal for a person who plans to wear the piece to the office.
-There seems to be a lot of painstaking attention paid to the most miniscule details with smartly chosen thread for contrasting stitching finishing the picture.
+There seems to be a lot of painstaking attention paid to the most minuscule details with smartly chosen thread for contrasting stitching finishing the picture.

-Starting at CHF 5200, the timekeeper seems to be worth every penny that Oris wants for it.
+Starting at CHF 5200, the timekeeper is worth every penny that Oris wants for it.

 For this new device, Oris has created a new hand-wound caliber.
 Designed and built in-house, it looks like it is based on the caliber 110 mechanism that we have already seen last year.
-Despite such obvious thing as the simple calendar that was added to Cal.
-111, I can see that the new version of the base mechanism is a bit more refined.
+Despite such an obvious thing as the simple calendar, I can see that the new version is also a bit more refined.
 At least, it offers a more precise way to adjust the balance wheel thanks to a greater number of teeth on its regulator lever.

-The rest seems to be the same with the plates and bridges featuring the same nice machine-brushing we have seen on the case with the texture nicely accented by polished screw heads and visible synthetic rubies.
+The rest is the same with the plates and bridges featuring the same nice machine-brushing we have seen on the case with the texture nicely accented by polished screw heads and visible synthetic rubies.

 Ah, the dial.
-Designed in the same spirit as that of 110 Anniversary model, this part, too, offers a very impressive mix of high (but not extreme) legibility and a bit unexpected level of refinement.
+Designed in the same spirit as that of the 110 Anniversary model, this part, too, offers an impressive mix of high (but not extreme) legibility and a bit unexpected level of refinement.

 I especially like the way they solved the problem of overlapped numerals and sub-dials.
-As you can see on the photos, they simply put the “2” and “4” above the recessed power reserve indicator not only preserving the timekeeper’s readability, but also enhancing the feeling of depth that it produces.
+As you can see on the photos, they simply put the “2” and “4” above the recessed power reserve indicator not only preserving the readability but also enhancing the feeling of depth that it produces.

 Perhaps, Oris could have refrained from putting so many inscriptions on this beautiful anthracite-colored dial so you could admire its nice sunburst pattern in all of its beauty, but that’s subjective I suppose.

-Movement: Manual, Oris caliber 111, in-house, Swiss Made
+Movement: Hand-wound, Oris caliber 111, in-house, Swiss Made

 Number of jewels: 40